MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-asa-03.md

 * For the **ShareAzureAnchorIdToNetwork** object, assign the AnchorModuleScript > **ShareAzureAnchorIdToNetwork ()** function.
 * For the **GetAzureAnchorIdFromNetwork** object, assign the AnchorModuleScript > **GetAzureAnchorIdFromNetwork ()** function.

-If you build the updated application to two HoloLens devices, you can now achieve spatial alignment between them by sharing the Azure Anchor ID.
+If you build the updated application to two HoloLens devices, you can now achieve spatial alignment by sharing the Azure Anchor ID.
 To test it out, you can follow these steps:

-1. On HoloLens device 1: Move the Rover Explorer to desired location.
+1. On HoloLens device 1: Move the Rover Explorer to the desired location.
 2. On HoloLens device 1: Start Azure Session.
 3. On HoloLens device 1: Create Azure Anchor (creates anchors at the location of the Rover Explorer).
 4. On HoloLens device 1: Share Azure Anchor ID to Network.